JamesHutchison/megamock/FEATURES.md

 addopts = "-p megamock.plugins.pytest"
 ```

-## Assert using the assert statement instead of assert functions
+## For pytest, assert using the assert statement instead of assert functions

 ```python
 assert Mega(my_mock.some_method).called_with(1, 2, 3)